TRIQS/cthyb/doc/index.rst

 .. _welcome:

-app4triqs
+triqs_cthyb
 =========

-.. sidebar:: app4triqs 0.1
+.. sidebar:: triqs_cthyb 0.1

-   This is the homepage app4triqs Version 0.1
+   This is the homepage triqs_cthyb Version 0.1
    For changes see, Cf :ref:`changelog page <changelog>`

 An example application using cpp2py and triqs.